 - You typically must split/share revenues with them.

-- A lack of transparency regarding internal marketplace activities means you must hope/trust everything is working as it should.
+- A lack of transparency regarding internal corporate activities means you must hope/trust everything is working as it should.

 - They can terminate your partnership for any number of reasons leaving you with little recourse.

-- Your profits/payments are usually delayed anywhere from weeks to months meaning marketplaces and customers benefit from transactions long before you do.
+- Your profits/payments are usually delayed anywhere from weeks to months while marketplaces and customers benefit from transactions long before you do.

-- You do not gain access to customer data—for example, email addresses—even if you are responsible for bringing those customers to the marketplace (customer data drives a business forward).
+- You do not gain access to customer data—for example, e-mail addresses—even if you are responsible for bringing those customers to the marketplace (customer data and analytics drive a business forward).

-- Sales reporting can be inadequate not giving you a line of sight to the information you need for effective analysis and decision-making.
+- Sales reporting can be inadequate and lack the information you need for effective analysis and decision-making.

-- With so many rules, constraints, and revenue sharing, it can feel like you are working for the marketplace thus not working for yourself.
+- With so many rules and constraints, it can feel like you are working for the marketplace and not working for yourself.

 - You are a tenant on their domain.

 As you can see, the disadvantages of using marketplaces far outweigh the benefits.
 Also, if you must share more than 50 percent of your revenues with a marketplace, this will not work in your favor and equates to a master-slave model.
-However, if generating income quickly is a top priority, or you are new to working online, then marketplaces can be very beneficial especially in the short term.
-For example, selling on Amazon has proved to be very financially rewarding in my case.
-Over the long-term, however, putting yourself, brand, and assets first before marketplaces and social media networks are the way to build a thriving online business and presence.
+However, if generating income fast is a top priority, or you are new to working online, then marketplaces can be very beneficial especially, in the short term.
+Over the long-term, however, putting yourself, brand, and assets first before marketplaces and social media networks is the way to build a thriving online business and presence.
 I prioritize my blog over Amazon, YouTube, and social media sites.
 I focus on, and develop, my online real estate before anyone else’s.

-The most successful passive income earners do not focus excessively on taking the easy, lazy, and convenient marketplace approach.
+The most successful passive income earners do not focus exclusively on marketplaces.
 Rather, they work hard to build their brands one project and product at a time.
-Many are reaping the rewards far greater than most marketplace-only sellers.
-Furthermore, they experience greater decision-making control and work freedom.
+This group is attracting rewards far greater than most marketplace-only sellers.
+Furthermore, they experience greater control, anonymity, and freedom.

-Ultimately it does not have to be an either-or decision.
-You can leverage marketplaces while developing your online platform inviting a holistic approach.
+Ultimately, it does not have to be an either-or decision.
+You can leverage marketplaces while developing your online platform for a holistic approach.
 Just make sure you do not let marketplaces get the better of you—but the opposite—so that you do not end up a marketplace puppet or bitch.
-Realizing sales is a wonderful feeling, but you need to remain steadfast with a goal to generate sufficient passive income independent of marketplaces.
+Making sales is a wonderful feeling, but you need to remain steadfast in generating sufficient passive income independent of marketplaces.